Sempronius Densus

 Sempronius Densus was a centurion in the Praetorian Guard in the 1st century.
-He was bodyguard to the emperor's heir, and is remembered by history for his courage and loyalty in singlehandedly defending his charge from scores of armed assassins, while all his comrades deserted or switched sides.
+He was bodyguard to the emperor's heir, Piso Licinianus, and is remembered by history for his courage and loyalty in singlehandedly defending his charge from scores of armed assassins, while all his comrades deserted or switched sides.

 Conspiracy

 On January 10, 69 CE, Emperor Galba chose a man to become his deputy and heir.
-One of Galba's advisors had led Marcus Otho to expect to be appointed to this office, but instead Galba chose one Piso Licinianus.
+One of Galba's advisors had led Marcus Salvius Otho to expect to be appointed to this office, but instead Galba chose Piso Licinianus.
 This unexpected choice led Otho to conspire to assassinate both of them and seize power.

 Assassination and death

 On January 15 Otho struck.
 Galba and Piso were being carried on litters through the street when they were accosted by a large company of renegade Praetorians in Otho's employ.
 The Praetorians were supposed to be the personal bodyguard of the emperor, but now they intended his death.
 Of all the soldiers present, only Sempronius Densus, who had been assigned by Galba to guard Piso, stood firm, while his colleagues either joined in the murder or melted away.
 While Piso fled to seek a safe hiding place, Sempronius bought him time to escape, first remonstrating with the assassins and then fighting them to the death.

 At this point sources differ slightly.
 According to Plutarch, Sempronius gave his life defending both Galba and Piso:

 After Sempronius finally fell, the assassins surrounded Galba and killed him.

 Tacitus however describes Galba's death as occurring first in the order of events, followed by the centurion's last stand, in which Sempronius uses a pugio.